mricha41/ezpages/README.md

 ## Quick Start

 First, clone the repository.
 After you clone it, you've got some choices.
 By default, the project is set up to be served over HTTPS and you should keep it that way.
 You will need to create local certificates and store them in the location of your choosing.
-You will also need to load them into the environment somehow. `Node.js 20.6.0+` fully support `.env` files for loading environment variables.
+You will also need to load them into the environment somehow. `Node.js 20.6.0+` fully supports `.env` files for loading environment variables.
 These are currently the minimum required environment variables:

 ```
 NODE_ENV=development